1 Welcome to CIS3750

 While we will learn about and practice many different methods in CIS3750, it is important to realize that outside of this classroom, you will likely pick and choose from the available methods depending on the software project you are designing.

-• For small-sized projects that require a single developer, it may not be necessary to develop a formal requirements document; you may opt instead to create a list of user stories and work from there.
+- For small-sized projects requiring a single developer, it may not be necessary to write a requirements document; you may choose to create a list of user stories and work from there.

-• For medium-sized projects that include a small team of developers, it might make sense to create a set of use cases that describe what the system will do.
+- For medium-sized projects that include a small team of developers, it might make sense to write a set of use cases that describe what the system will do.

 CIS3750 has been set up so that it mimics a software design company.
-That is, the methods that you will learn have been carefully selected because they represent a broad set of tools that any good software developer should know.
-And we will use these tools to develop a solution to a challenge that is presented to us by a real client.
+The methods you will learn have been carefully selected because they represent a broad set of tools that any good software developer should know.
+We will use these tools to develop a solution to a challenge presented to us by a real client.

 More specifically, you’ll spend most of your time applying the methods you learn while working on a project for a community partner.
 In particular, you’ll work with them to understand a unique community need, then develop and prototype a solution with them.

 Although the community project wouldn’t be classified as a large-sized project, you will still be required to demonstrate proficiency for each of the methods we cover.
-Again, while it is unlikely that all of these methods would be used for a medium- or small-sized project, we are going to approach our community partner’s challenge with every method and tool we cover in the course.
+Again, while it is unlikely that all of these methods would be used for a medium- or small-sized project, we will approach our community partner’s challenge with every method and tool we cover in the course.

 How Is CIS3750 Taught?

 CIS3750 is not your typical classroom.
-If it were described in only a few words, it would be called a flipped and active experiential learning-based interdisciplinary and community-engaged classroom.
+It is a flipped and active experiential learning-based interdisciplinary and community-engaged classroom.
 But what exactly does this mean?

 Flipped & Active Experiential Learning

-To ensure that we get as much as we can out of our classroom activities, and to guarantee that our discussions are as robust and rich as possible, it is your responsibility to review the necessary course materials before you arrive at class.
+To ensure we get as much out of our classroom activities and guarantee our discussions are as robust and rich as possible, you must review the necessary course materials before you arrive at class.
 This will also be your opportunity to clarify the concepts that you will have covered in your pre-class readings.

 This does not mean that every class is going to be completely active.
-There will be times when some or all of our class time will be lecture-based.
-Even in these cases, however, efforts will be made to present examples that are structured around our classroom project.
+Some or all of our class time will be lecture-based.
+Even in these cases, however, efforts will be made to present examples structured around our classroom project.

-Finally, the classroom activities have been developed to help you achieve specific discipline-based learning outcomes of the course, but also to help you to develop foundational skills.
-Foundational skills are those skills that are not specific to a single discipline but have been ranked more and more often by industry as skills they want their new employees to have – even above the discipline-specific skills.
+Finally, the classroom activities have been developed to help you achieve specific discipline-based learning outcomes of the course, but also to help you develop foundational skills.
+Foundational skills are not discipline-specific but have been ranked by industry as skills they want their new employees to have – even above discipline-specific skills.

 To support our learning journey, you might want to participate as a class in developing a set of class notes.
-Specifically, you can use this link to add notes and comments pertaining to our community partner’s project, or about topics covered in class that you can all access, edit, and share.
+Specifically, you can use this link to add notes and comments about our community partner’s project or topics covered in class that you can all access, edit, and share.
 Click here to access the document.

 If you are ever unsure of the purpose behind an activity, make sure to ask.